Kite experiment: Lightning rod experiments

-In 1752, Franklin proposed an experiment with conductive rods to attract lightning to a leyden jar, an early form of capacitor, but there was no spire in Philadelphia that was high enough for him to try it out.
+In 1752, Franklin proposed an experiment with conductive rods to attract lightning to a Leyden jar, an early form of capacitor, but there was no spire in Philadelphia that was high enough for him to attempt it.
 Thomas-François Dalibard, however, did carry out such an experiment in Northern France in May 1752 at Marly-la-Ville.
 Then the following years, an attempt to replicate the experiment killed Georg Wilhelm Richmann in Saint Petersburg in August 1753; he was thought to be the victim of ball lightning.